Mets vs Nationals Prediction — AI Finds CAN'T MISS MLB Lines & Props (Apr 28)

 New York Mets vs. Washington Prop Picks (AI)

-Remi is pouring through loads of stats on each team.
-In fact, anytime the Mets and Nationals play there’s always several intriguing trends to key in on.
-Not to mention games played at Nationals Park in Apr can often follow normal, predictable betting trends.
+AI algorithm Remi is pouring through loads of stats on each line.
+In fact, anytime the Mets and Nationals play there’s always several intriguing observations to key in on.
+Not to mention games played at Nationals Park in Apr almost always follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: D. Crews over 0.5 Total Bases.